pelavarre/like-py-xlsx/README.md

 Let's get moving?

-We can crowd-source translations of the Python libraries for working with chars, ints, floats, strings, and so on and on
+We can crowd-source translations of the Python libraries for working with bools, chars, ints, floats, strings, lists, dicts, and so on and on

 We can drop copies of these Define Name Lambda Let things into a small Xlsx, download and go